Frequently Asked Questions

 I guess to be honest I answered this to some degree in the first question.
 The bottom line is I've been using AI on and off since it kind of first came out.
 I mean, I'm a true geek in the tech world, but I can't claim to have been following things in machine learning and the AI front too much at the time.
 I did a bunch of work with AI help on an Azure functions app, using VS Code with Copilot quite a bit during that.
 But that was at least three years ago, so we're talking about code completion and not a whole lot more.
 It was a huge help, I leveraged it quite a bit, but it certainly didn't leave me feeling like "oh boy, this is the absolute future."
 I still felt that things were pretty limited and I really didn't have too much of a feeling of where things were going.
 After that project, I was busy with many other things, focusing on new projects and just getting things done.
 I just didn't really realize what was going on in that world.

 As I got deeper into things and watched things evolve and change at such a revolutionary pace in those first few months, my mind started to catch on really fast as to what was really going down.
-The first epiphany was a Friday night—actually I think it was within one week of starting on this new path.
+The first epiphany was a Friday night, actually I think it was within one week of starting on this new path.
 I sat down in my recliner at home with my phone, earbuds in, and I was trying out ChatGPT Advanced Voice Mode for the first time.
 I had a Plus account so I had access to it and a little bit of time.
 I didn't stop using it for a couple hours.
 I think it was kind of a fluke because I never got more than like 30 minutes of time in a day after that.
 But I swear I spent like an hour to two hours that night, and I was stunned by the end of it.
 Absolutely hands-free, seamless interaction.
 I could rant for long stretches and it didn't seem to lose anything.
 I'm not suggesting it had 100 percent perfect transcript per se, but it was constantly evaluating what I said and bringing it all together and digesting it.
 I had the most incredible in-depth conversation about things.
 It was definitely very much a sycophant and trying to tell me a lot of things I wanted to hear, but I could still read between the lines to see the more frank and sincere feedback rather than just something it thought I wanted to hear.

 Soon after that, I think the next thing was either Cursor or Claude Code, and then starting to use Claude Opus models.
-Those were in pretty rapid succession—incredible finds, incredible experiences that really opened my eyes to what was going on.
+Those were in pretty rapid succession, incredible finds, incredible experiences that really opened my eyes to what was going on.
 Pretty soon in this process, I not only was observing myself working at a level, operating at a level, motivated at a level that I had almost never seen in my career, but I was having a blast.
-And I absolutely realized that this is what I wanted to do for the rest of my career—no questions whatsoever.
-And it wasn't just that I wanted to do it.
-It was clear to me that this was going to be the single biggest thing I would ever do in the tech space and with my career.
-Outside of music and my family, of course, but this was it.
-This is what I was made for.
+And I absolutely realized that this is what I wanted to do for the rest of my career, no questions whatsoever.